gradle/actions/docs/wrapper-validation.md

 The action should be run in the root of the repository, as it will recursively search for any files named `gradle-wrapper.jar`.

-The `setup-gradle` action will perform wrapper validation on each execution.
-If you are using `setup-gradle` in your workflows, it is unlikely that you will need to use this action.
+Starting with v4 the `setup-gradle` action will [perform wrapper validation](../docs/setup-gradle.md#gradle-wrapper-validation) on each execution.
+If you are using `setup-gradle` in your workflows, it is unlikely that you will need to use the `wrapper-validation` action.

 ## The Gradle Wrapper Problem in Open Source